KyloIO/kylo-docs/KyloManualDeploymentGuide.rst

     SETUP\_DIR=/opt/kylo/setup

 Sometimes administrators install NiFi on a second edge node to communicate with a Hortonworks or Cloudera cluster.
-In this case, copy the setup folder to nodes that do not have the Think Big applications installed.
+In this case, copy the setup folder to nodes that do not have the Kylo applications installed.
 In that case, use this SETUP\_DIR command:

 .. code-block:: shell